meeshkan/unmock-vscode-plugin/README.md

 4. [CI and Tests](https://code.visualstudio.com/api/working-with-extensions/continuous-integration)
 **Current Development Status**: Pre-alpha
 **Current Status and Features**:
-- Syncing updates JSON mock files to unmock cloud (*Temporarily Broken*)
+- Syncing updates JSON mock files to unmock cloud
-  - Works with previous setup where body is saved in `response.json` and headers in `response-headers.json`.
+- Suggestion to use unmock in javascript/typescript test files, where calls are made to 3rd party APIs.
+  - Adds a `beforeEach`, `afterEach` and `import` statements to use unmock.
 - *No* tests or official published package yet
 - Roadmapped for further extensions, features and integrations.